 Finished cutting and drilling your 80% lower receiver?
-Congratulations!
-You're now the proud owner of an AR-15 (well, legally).
+Or, bought a stripped lower?
+Then congratulations!
+You're the proud owner of an AR-15 (well, at least legally).
 It doesn't look like much yet, and that's because you still need to assemble the thing.
 We're going to show you how with easy-to-follow written and picture instructions!
 No experience is required.

 Time required: You'll need about an hour (60 minutes) to complete this install.
 There's also an important set of tools that are required or recommended: